YHKok/tp/docs/DeveloperGuide.md

       <br>`add n/Germaine Lee p/98927376 a/334 Aljunied Street Road #02-02 r/student par/3`
       <br>Expected:
       - Error Message: "Names should only contain alphabetic characters, spaces, hyphens, apostrophes, and it should not be blank"
-      - Invalid person is **not added** to the address book.
+      - Invalid person is **not added** to EduConnect.

 3. **Adding a Person**
    - **Prerequisites**:
-     1. Another Person with these names in the test cases do not already exist inside the address book.
+     1. Another Person with these names in the test cases do not already exist inside EduConnectt.
      2. Please complete the previous 2 sections on Adding a Student and Adding a Parent.
    1. Test Case - Adding a Person with an Invalid Role (Failure)
       <br>`add n/Jane Tan p/91234567 a/21 Choa Chu Kang Ave 4, #05-01 r/teacher`
       <br>Expected:
       - Error Message: "Role should only be student or parent"
-      - Invalid person is **not added** to the address book.
+      - Invalid person is **not added** to EduConnect.
    2. Test Case - Adding a Person with an Invalid Phone Number (Failure)
       <br>`add n/Lim Boon Kee p/12345 a/19 Orchard Road, #03-04 r/student`
       <br>Expected:
        - Error Message: "Phone numbers should only contain numbers, start with 8 or 9 and it should be 8 digits long"
-       - Invalid person is **not added** to the address book.
+       - Invalid person is **not added** to EduConnect.
    3. Test Case - Adding a Person with an Invalid Name (Failure)
       <br>`add n/@@@### p/98761234 a/21 Serangoon Avenue 1, #02-17 r/parent`
       <br>Expected:
        - Error Message: "Names should only contain alphabetic characters, spaces, hyphens, apostrophes, and it should not be blank"
-       - Invalid person is **not added** to the address book.
+       - Invalid person is **not added** to EduConnect.
    4. Test Case - Adding a Person with an Invalid Address (Failure)
       <br>`add n/Amelia Tan p/98127634 a/ r/student`
       <br>Expected:
        - Error Message: "Addresses should be between 20 - 100 characters long and cantake any values except for special characters, and it should not be blank"
-       - Invalid person is **not added** to the address book.
+       - Invalid person is **not added** to EduConnect.
    5. Test Case - Adding a Duplicate Person (Failure)
       <br>`add n/Klaus Tay p/99837264 a/Cruise Centre 1 Maritime Square #02-127, 099253 r/parent`
       <br>Expected:
        - Error Message: "This person already exists in the address book"
-       - Invalid person is **not added** to the address book.
+       - Invalid person is **not added** to EduConnect.

 ### Editing a Person
 <br>**Prerequisites**:
-- The address book already contains several persons from the “Adding a Person” test cases, including at least one Parent (e.g. Klaus Tay) and one Student (e.g. Akira Lee).
+- EduConnect already contains several persons from the “Adding a Person” test cases, including at least one Parent (e.g. Klaus Tay) and one Student (e.g. Akira Lee).
 - Ensure that the person to be edited exists in the displayed list before performing each test case.

 1. **Editing a Parent**
    - Note: **ALL** the test cases in this section **MUST** be performed on a Parent contact or the results cannot be guaranteed.
    - **Please replace the `<INDEX>` portion of the test case with a valid index of a Parent contact in your copy of the address book before running the test case.**
    - **Prerequisites**:
-     1. There must be 1 existing Parent contact in the address book.
+     1. There must be 1 existing Parent contact in EduConnect.
    1. Test Case - Editing a Parent to add Tags (Failure)
       <br>`edit <INDEX> t/science`
       <br>Expected: